Insider Trading Policy

 All employees have responsibility for promptly reporting violations of this policy.
 All managers have responsibility for ensuring their personnel participate in the Company’s training on insider trading.
 The Vice President, Deputy General Counsel is responsible for maintaining this policy.

-Violations of this policy must be reported to any attorney in the Legal Department, the Vice President, Deputy General Counsel or, if they are unavailable, the General Counsel or Global Ethics Office.
+Violations of this policy must be reported to any attorney in the Legal Department, the General Counsel or their designee, or, if they are unavailable, the Global Ethics Office.
 All reports of alleged violations of this policy will be investigated.
 Violations of this policy may result in disciplinary action including termination, and/or civil and criminal prosecution.